← Blog · Guides & Tutorials

 How to Find Your VPN Interface Name

-To bind your torrent client, you need to know your VPN adapter's name or IP address.
+If you're using qBittorrent, Deluge, Transmission, rTorrent or Vuze, you'll need to know your VPN adapter's name or IP address to bind to it.
+(TorrentLock users can skip this section — it's handled automatically.)
 Here's how to find it on each platform.

 Windows